tlacoyodefrijol/API/README.md

 ### How to add your Brigade to the API

 ##### Brigade Information
 The new site will be powered by this [Brigade Information](https://docs.google.com/spreadsheet/ccc?key=0ArHmv-6U1drqdGNCLWV5Q0d5YmllUzE5WGlUY3hhT2c&usp=sharing) Google Spreadsheet.
 This way you don't need yet another account for our Brigade site.
 Just keep your Brigade's info up to date and you're good.
+Email andrewh@codeforamerica.org if you want permission to add and edit groups.

 The columns are:
 * Name
 * Website
 * Events Url - Point us to where ever you schedule your events.
 Only Meetup.com events are working right now.